mctinker/Map-Tasker/README.md

 - [x] Support Windows 11

 - [x] Add a runtime option for more pretty output

+- [ ] Add Ai support to analyze Profiles and Tasks

 - [ ] Include/map remaining Tasker preferences